Barney, Betty, and the Beetle

 So there you have it.
 Barney was a satisfied young man who needed only a bug magazine to occupy him.
 But all that was about to change forever.

 All went well for about fifteen minutes until the train bumped slightly.
-Providentially though this was no ordinary bump, for with it, love followed.
+Providentially though, this was no ordinary bump, for with it, love followed.
 You see, as the train bumped it caused Barney to lose his concentration and look up.
 Apparently the same thing had happened to the young lady and their eyes met.
-He stared into their beautiful soft blue.
-They were amazing.
-Then, Barney felt a whizzing kind of sensation located somewhere in his brain.
-His heart skipped.
-Then a considerable nervousness erupted, and, he thinks, he heard an audible "whoosh".
-That was it.
-He was in the eyes of this stunning young lady.
+Barney instantly felt a whizzing kind of sensation located somewhere near his heart which was followed by considerable nervousness, and, he thinks, an audible "whoosh".
+That was all it took.
+His heart was lost to this young lady.
 There was nothing he could do about it.
 He stared at her in utter amazement attempting to make sense of his emotional turmoil.
-The room was spinning and that is when he realized he was no longer in control of his own destiny.
+He realized he was sinking fast and no longer in control of his own destiny.
+The room was spinning around him and his heart was bursting inside.
 He was in love.

-She, had stared into his eyes as well, for a bit longer than he thought was polite.
-But, she returned to reading, oblivious to the control she had gained over his very being.
+She, of course, after had stopped looking at him and was reading again, oblivious to the control she had gained over his very being.
 In comparison to the soft blue eyes of the woman sitting only three feet away, beetles now meant nothing to Barney.
+His heart raced.
 Barney was in awe.
 He was paralyzed.

 Barney was distraught.
+He was down right depressed.
 Here he was minding his own business reading about beetles when this random girl walks in and steals his heart.
 It wasn't fair.
 What could he do?
 The train ride would soon be over and he would lose the love of his life without ever even knowing her name.
 If he were to tell her about this sudden divine revelation she would surely move to the next car in haste and his true love would be gone.
-But there she was, right in front of him, beautiful, reading a book, and ignoring him.
+But there she was, right in front of him, beautiful, and reading a book.
 What was he to do now?

-His eyes slowly drifted back to the magazine and a picture of an enlarged hairy bony insect head with lots of bulbous eyes and angled antennae, but that didn't matter.
-It just couldn't compare to the beauty of his new found love.
+His eyes slowly drifted back to the magazine and a fascinating picture of an enlarged hairy bony insect head with lots of bulbous eyes and angled antennae, but that didn't matter.
+It just couldn't compare with his new found love.
 He stared at the picture only because he needed something soothing to focus on while he attempted to regain his wits, which had been thoroughly scattered.
 He started thinking to himself.